Research

 Despite the elevated debt levels, debt service remains manageable for households on the aggregate.
 The Federal Reserve’s Debt Service Ratio, which is the ratio of total required household debt payments to total disposable income, was just under 10% in 2023:Q4.
 While that was higher than the lows posted during the first half of 2021, it was generally on par with pre-pandemic readings.

-Overall delinquency rates are low
+Overall delinquency rates are low - but rising

-Credit card delinquencies trending higher
+Credit card delinquencies rising sharply

-Pent-up demand holding firm
+Pent-up demand remains firm

 Based on the National Restaurant Association’s measures of pent-up demand, consumers will likely continue to visit restaurants in the coming months – as long as they have the financial wherewithal to do so.